Interprofessional Teaching in Action Matters Award (I-TEAM Award)

 Review Committee

-Members will be appointed by the Vice Chancellor for Health Affairs and will recuse themselves from reviewing applications where a conflict of interest exists.
+The committee will use the 2024 I-TEAM Rubric to evaluate all applications.
+Review committee members will recuse themselves from reviewing applications where a conflict of interest exists.

 -